Chouchouachraf/Gestion-taches/README.md

 # 🔰 Gestion-Taches
-A task management system built with PHP, designed for efficient organization and execution of tasks., built with PHP and MySQL.
+A task management system designed for efficient organization and execution of tasks, built with PHP and MySQL.

 ## 🌟 User Features